 The Warlis are a tribe known for their art, nomadic lifestyle and it’s customs.
 Their community is a believer of nature interdependency and is accustomed to rural methods of living.
 They are known for their style of community living and collective sharing of responsibility, be it building someone’s house or working together on a farm.
-One such Warli village that I recently happened to visit through Swadesee, is Khambale village, located in the outskirts of Mumbai, in the Dahanu taluka of Palghar district.
+I recently happened to visit one such tribal village located in the outskirts of Mumbai through Swadesee.

 Surrounded by urban settlements and cities like Mumbai and Valsad, this village is threatened by urban encroachment, which is already visible as you notice the transition from it’s closest station, Vangaon to the village.
 Outside the station are concrete buildings and cement related commercial setups, and mud houses come to sight only once we reach the village.